Sweeping data privacy bill approved in California

 Voter-enacted initiatives are much harder to alter than laws passed through the legislative process.

-Given the significance and complexity of the issue, supporters and even many opponents said they wanted legislators to pass the bill so they can more easily change it in the future.
+Given the significance and complexity of the issue, supporters and even many opponents said they wanted legislators to pass the bill instead of allowing the initiative to move forward so lawmakers can more easily change it in the future.

 Lawmakers suggested the bill will need amendments.